victorcouste/zeppelin-spark-cassandra-demo/README.md

 2. Apache Zeppelin

-  1. Clone Zeppelin repository git clone https://github.com/apache/incubator-zeppelin
+  1. Clone Zeppelin repository `git clone https://github.com/apache/incubator-zeppelin`

   2. Compile with the cassandra-spark connector

   Select your version depending of your DataStax Enterprise (DSE) or Apache Spark version installed.

-  For example for DSE 4.8 or Spark 1.4 : mvn clean package -Pcassandra-spark-1.4 -DskipTests
+  For example for DSE 4.8 or Spark 1.4 `mvn clean package -Pcassandra-spark-1.4 -DskipTests`

 3. Start Zeppeling
-$ZEPPELIN_HOME\bin\zeppelin-daemon.sh start
+`$ZEPPELIN_HOME\bin\zeppelin-daemon.sh start`
 Then Zeppelin must be avaiable at http://localhost:8080/#/

 4. Add the property spark.cassandra.connection.host with value 127.0.0.1 (IP to one of your Cassandra cluster node) to the Spark interpreter